 If you’ve been dealing with jaw pain, headaches, or a constant clicking sound when you chew or yawn, you might be experiencing symptoms of TMJ disorder, also known as TMD.
-It’s a condition that affects the temporomandibular joint (the hinge that connects your jaw to your skull), and it can seriously interfere with your daily life.
+It’s a condition that affects the temporomandibular joint (the hinge that connects your jaw to your skull), and it can interfere with daily activities.

-While many people turn to dental treatments or pain relief medication, chiropractic care is another option worth considering.
+While many people turn to dental treatments or pain relief medication, chiropractic care for TMJ is another option that may be considered.

 What is TMJ disorder?

-Let’s start with the basics.
 The TMJ is the joint located just in front of your ears that allows you to open, close, and move your jaw.
-TMJ disorder happens when this joint becomes painful or doesn’t function properly.
+TMJ disorder occurs when this joint becomes painful or doesn’t function properly.

 - Jaw pain or tenderness